ValgulNecron/kasuki/readme.md

     - [ ] Poll feature with custom choice and a graph afterward for comparison.
     - [X] Figure out the necessary deps to work.
 Once found, change the dockerfile to use an ubuntu base image to reduce size — Done.
     - [ ] Better error handling.
 Different error messages, type and replies everytime not in certain condition. — working on it
     - [ ] Add more tests.
-    - [ ] Localisation for response — Done except for module activation and some other "minor" stuff
+    - [ ] Localisation for response — Done except for module activation and some other "minor" stuff If you found any stuff not translated please open an issue on github or come to my discord
     - [ ] Localisation for command — Working on it.

 - Anime submodule: